 - Standards of evidence to establish safety and effectiveness.
 The requirement that a drug has substantial evidence to have its claimed effect is not waived for orphan drugs.
 Studies need to be able to “distinguish the effect of a drug from other influences, such as spontaneous changes in the course of a disease, placebo effect or biased observation.(FDA, 2018).”
 Regulations govern the essential elements that determine if a study was adequate and well-controlled.
 The FDA encourages early and frequent communication throughout the development process to identify appropriate clinical trial designs for the patient population and the disease being studied.

 - Drug manufacturing considerations during drug development— Chemistry, Manufacturing, and Controls (CMC) development plans should be discussed openly, frequently, and begin early in the process to decrease developmental or approval delays related to manufacturing.
 Consideration should be given to changes in manufacturing and whether bridging studies might be required.

 On June 29, 2017, the FDA unveiled a strategic plan, known as the Orphan Drug Modernization Plan, to completely eliminate the agency’s existing orphan designation backlog and ensure continued timely response to all new requests for designation with firm deadlines.
-Scott Gottlieb, M.D., commissioner of the FDA, created a blog post on Sept 12, 2017 in which he stated that review of all orphan drug designation requests older than 120 days was completed on August 28, 2017.
+Scott Gottlieb, M.D., former commissioner of the FDA, communicated on Sept 12, 2017 that review of all orphan drug designation requests older than 120 days was completed on August 28, 2017.
 He further stated that new policies are being implemented to ensure the 90 day review timelines are met to prevent backlogs.
 The article also cited several incentives that go along with the Orphan Designation: